saidam90/fluffy_friend/README.md

 <h3>#About the project</h3>

-Our team of 4 people built "Fluffy Friend" in just 1 week.
+The platform "Fluffy Friend" allows you to borrow a pet from someone if you're unable to commit to full-time pet ownership🐱🐶 Our team of 4 people built the project in 1 week.
 Initially, we planned to create a project similar to Airbnb, but decided against simply cloning the concept.
 Instead, we developed the idea of a pet rental platform.
-This platform allows you to borrow a pet from someone if you're unable to commit to full-time pet ownership🐱🐶

 *How it works:*